programminghistorian/jekyll/lessons/counting-frequencies.md

 ```

 These words are usually the most common in any English language text, so
-they don’t tell us much that is distinctive about Bowsey’s trial.
+they don't tell us much that is distinctive about Bowsey's trial.
 In
 general, we are more interested in finding the words that will help us
 differentiate this text from texts that are about different subjects.
 So
-we’re going to filter out the common function words.
+we're going to filter out the common function words.
 Words that are
 ignored like this are known as stop words.
 We’re going to use the
 following list, adapted from one posted online by [computer scientists
 at Glasgow][].
 Copy it and put it at the beginning of the `obo.py`